 Being chosen by the 27 expert members of the Judging Panel to be amongst the three finalists in each category means having the opportunity to present the concept to leading figures of the industry in person at the Final Viewing.
 A victory at the Crystal Cabin Award is unmistakeable recognition by the global community of specialists in the sector.

-The Entry form and rules, an overview of 2021’s winners, and a detailed explanation of all categories for the Crystal Cabin Award are available online: APPLICATION FAQs.
+The rules, an overview of 2021’s winners, and a detailed explanation of all categories for the Crystal Cabin Award are available online: APPLICATION FAQs.